AndyDentFree/im-plausibilities/webFromIM/README.md

 See the overall rationale in the [readme in the parent folder](../README.md).

-This sample explores just a UI aspect - launching a web browser from within iMessage, nothing to do with communications.
+This sample explores just a UI aspect - launching a web browser from within iMessage, nothing to do with messaging.

+It also shows using a web view locally in iMessage as you might do for help pages.

+Note that the web URL entry field is only enabled in expanded mode (because compact mode doesn't leave room for the keyboard).
+Yeah this is the easy way out - a nicer UI would be that tapping on that field would auto-expand.

 ## Launching a URL - iOS 13 Onwards
 The approach below was broken deliberately by a new restriction in iOS 13.